ocpi/ocpi/mod_tariffs.md

 Delete a no longer valid Tariff object.

 ##### Request Parameters

+The following parameters can be provided as URL segments.

 <div><!-- ---------------------------------------------------------------------------- --></div>
 | Parameter     | Datatype                              | Required | Description                                                                   |